codebar/tutorials/sql/lesson1/tutorial.md

 ## Lesson 1 exercises

-For the exercises below, we'll use two new tables: _person_ and _location_.
-These two tables could be codebar.io database.
+For the exercises below, we'll use a new table: _person_.
+This table could be part of codebar.io database.
 Lesson after lesson we'll be adding tables or extending the existing ones to construct the whole database by the end of this tutorial.

 ### PERSON table